quist00/carpentries.org/_posts/2023/01/2023-01-11-Multiple-ways-to-follow-up-after-Carpentry-trainings-Benefits-impacts-and-librarians-wishes.md

 often (5).

 ![Figure 3.
 Routines and behaviours adopted after attending a Carpentries workshop]({{ site.urlimg }}/blog/2023/01/image3.png)
+_Figure 3.
+Routines and behaviours adopted after attending a Carpentries workshop_

 About every second respondent reported improved data management and project organisation (48% often to regular), and adopted a new routine related to re-organising and cleaning spreadsheets (46%).
 Version control (33%), reusing code (28%) as well as using programming languages (25%) have been adopted